-Residential environmental-assessment service
+Residential environmental assessment service

 People are increasingly aware of and concerned about indoor pollution.
 Fumes from paint, carpets, kitchen cabinets and furniture are of concern.
-Radon, electro-magnetic fields, lead toys and wireless and cell phone radiation are all concerns, too.
-The problem is, it's very hard for your average homeowner to figure out how to test for each of these concerns.
-Local health, children's, baby and environmental fairs would provide ample marketing opportunities for a business that offered a reasonably priced home-health assessment.
+Radon, electro-magnetic fields, lead toys and wireless device radiation are all concerns, too.
+The problem is, it's very hard for the average homeowner to figure out how to test for each of these concerns.
+For professionals, however, it's a different story.

 Kids consignment shop

 Everyone's looking for a way to save and earn extra money, and what better way to help consumers do that than helping them sell their children's old items – while offering gently used items for less?
 Kids consignment shops can include baby equipment, clothes, furniture and books.
 The inventory is cheap and, in most cases, you don't have to pay for it until the items have sold.
 For the cost of the monthly rent and a marketing plan, you could be in business in no time.